 Welcome to Harbor Health Services, Inc.

-Harbor Health owns and operates three community health centers: Geiger Gibson Community Health Center, Harbor Community Health Center-Hyannis and Neponset Health Center.
+Harbor Health owns and operates four community health centers: Geiger Gibson Community Health Center, Harbor Community Health Center-Hyannis, Harbor Community Health Center-Plymouth and Neponset Health Center.
 These health centers are Health Center Program grantees under 42 U.S.C.
 254b, and a deemed Public Health Service employee under 42 U.S.C.
 233(g)-(n).
-In addition, Harbor Health administers the Elder Service Plan, a program providing care to frail elders in their place of residence, the Women Infant Children Nutrition Program of Dorchester South and the Ellen Jones Community Dental Center.
+In addition, Harbor Health administers the Elder Service Plan, a program providing care to frail elders in their place of residence, the Women, Infants, and Children (WIC) Nutrition Program of Dorchester South and the Ellen Jones Community Dental Center.

 Combined, Harbor Health’s community health centers are the Medical Home for more than 26,000 patients and the “family dentist” to an additional 10,000 patients.
 The Elder Service Plan cares for more than 300 members and Women Infant Children Nutrition Program serves more than 3000 women and their children.

 A message from the Campaign for America’s Health Centers:

 “After more than 15 years of dramatic growth, America’s Health Centers are the now largest network of primary care providers in the nation.
 Health centers today serve more than 24 million patients and are supported by nearly 200,000 staff and board members.
 The work of the Health Center Advocacy Network has been a major reason for the past growth of health centers but we now need to GROW even more to keep pace with this inspiring movement!

 At 80,000 advocates, we are within reach of a major milestone for the Health Center Advocacy Network and we need your help to increase he number of advocates to 100, 000 over the next 100 days!
 Join the Movement: http://p2a.co/o3fIsZd